Many98/Pong_qt/README.md

 Game supports currently only control the pads with the keyboard.
 There are two modes two players and single player mode.
-Game has simple gui and toolbar with posibility to control sounds and sizes of game play items and speed.Settings are not saved.
+Game has simple gui and toolbar with posibility to control sounds and sizes of game play items and their speed.Settings are not saved.
 Window has autosclaing feature.

 ### Known issues:
-After fast scaling of window may menu be a bit shifted.
+1. After fast scaling of window may menu be a bit shifted.

 ### Future work:

-If there will be a time I want to add mouse control option and let ball accelerating in mode with mouse control.
+1. mouse control option with accelerating ball
+2. Some levels
+3. Possibility to save settings and player's session